-KCL is here to help you save money, and we wouldn’t be friends if I didn’t share the KCL Sharpie coupons or Crayola coupons page, just in case you want to restock with new colors or you’ve exhausted all of the methods to revive your current stash.
-Now, let’s learn how to fix dried-out markers:
+The Krazy Coupon Lady is here to help you save money, and we wouldn’t be friends if I didn’t share our buy it now deals below, KCL Sharpie coupons or Crayola coupons page, just in case you want to restock with new colors or you’ve exhausted all of the methods to revive your current stash.
+Now, let’s learn how to make a Sharpie work again:

 What you’ll need